Toward the ultimate reach of current imaging atmospheric Cherenkov telescopes and their sensitivity to TeV dark matter: Conclusions

 Our analysis of the limiting uncertainties to the eventual DM reach has identified -- perhaps unsurprisingly -- that the dominant contribution is the uncertainty on $\rho_\DM$ in the inner Galaxy.
 While tremendous developments in our understanding of the DM distribution in the Milky Way have occurred in the era of Gaia and ever more accurate simulations, DM searches with IACTs rely heavily on the distribution right near the dynamic center of the Galaxy, where the uncertainties are greatest.
 Future improvements in our understanding of $\rho_\DM$ will immediately translate into reduced systematic uncertainties on the DM sensitivity.
 Further, should the profile turn out to be more peaked near the GC, then the DM reach could be even greater than what we have projected in this work, which may have dramatic implications for the Higgsino.
 Beyond the DM profile, our results demonstrate the next most important effect in terms of sensitivity is the statistical uncertainty, and this highlights the importance of continued data collection for current generation instruments.
 We further explored the systematic uncertainty induced by various background sources.
 The impact of a possible contribution from the Fermi Bubbles or GCE are negligible.
 More important are uncertainties on the spectrum of hadronic cosmic rays and even a contribution from the GDE at these energies.
 The possibility that the GDE could impact DM searches also suggests it may yet be detectable with current generation IACTs, and we leave this as an important question to be resolved by future work.

 In fact our work leaves several important questions to be resolved before the ultimate reach of current generation IACTs can be determined.
 For instance, in this work we have adopted an ON-OFF analysis, with the OFF region observations collected from extragalactic surveys far from the galactic plane.
 But this ultimately requires significantly more observation time, and it remains important to determine whether purely Monte Carlo simulation based approaches can replace OFF observations.
+An alternative approach makes uses of background models derived from Monte Carlo simulations or blank extragalactic-field observations.
+Background models are being developed with current IACT data (see, for instance, Ref.~\cite{Mohrmann:2019hfq}).
+This approach has been used in the context of CTA~\cite{CTA:2020qlo}.
+However, such an approach does not reach yet the level of control of the systematic uncertainties required to be used in the GC region~\cite{HESS:2022ygk}.
 Further, as instruments like H.E.S.S. continue to collect GC observations in the coming years, it will be important to study the optimal scan strategies to be employed, in a manner that balances both the reach for DM, but also the systematic robustness of the results.

+In the present work, for our model-independent constraints, we focused on the most commonly considered scenario where the velocity-weighted DM annihilation cross section is independent of the relative velocity between the annihilating states, i.e., we have assumed the annihilation is dominantly $s$-wave.
+However, in certain models, higher partial waves may dominate the annihilation process.
+If so, the annihilation rate will inherit an additional dependence on the environment, becoming suppressed in regions with smaller relative velocity.
+Assuming that the DM particles and stars are in equilibrium, the annihilation would be suppressed in dwarf spheroidal galaxies as compared to the Galactic Centre region, given the smaller measured stellar velocity dispersion in those systems.
+The specific case of $p$-wave annihilation in the Galactic Center and the appropriate modifications one must make to the $J$-factor has been discussed in, for instance, Refs.~\cite{Boddy:2018ike,Johnson:2019hsm,Board:2021bwj,McKeown:2021sob,Kiriu:2022bjq}, and we refer to those references for further discussion.

 In summary, even after many years of searches for TeV scale DM, the future remains bright.
 Not only will CTA soon begin collecting its potentially revolutionary dataset, but in the near term further improvements can be expected from the current generation of IACTs.
 The first hints of DM annihilation may well begin to emerge in the coming years.